shivanand217/System-Design---Clean-Code/README.md

 }
 ```

-We can remove this tight coupling by having this logging functionality exposed via an interface/protocol so that the only logger class is being affected.
+We can remove this tight coupling by having this logging functionality exposed via an interface/protocol so that only the Logger class is being affected.

 ```swift
 protocol Logging {